This week I attended an event called Retail Summer School at Columbia Business School in New York.

 - Things I just bought

-Self-service craving: As a customer, we strike back.
+Self-service craving: As a customer, we will strike back.
 We do not need to be told what to buy.
 But we do want to know what we are buying.
 This means we want to be able to see rich product information.
 Therefore retailers must maintain a lot of product data and related digital assets that they should fetch at a trusted source: From the manufactures.
 And if the manufacturer wants their products to be the ones selected by the end customers, they must be able to deliver these data seamlessly to all their distributors, retailers and marketplaces.